-Dr. Robert Rogan, Exceptional Modern Artist, Professor and Mentor - Photos of Paintings
+Dr. Robert Rogan, Exceptional Modern Artist, Professor, and Mentor: Photos of His Art

-Writing about Dr. Robert Rogan (who is known to family members as Bob) is near and dear to my heart.
+Writing about Dr. Robert Rogan (known to family members as Bob) is near and dear to my heart.
 Sharing some information about this extraordinary man who is my husband's great uncle through marriage is my great pleasure for this my 200th post on HubPages.
-He is truly not only a talented artist and professor but has been a mentor and exceptional person to many who have been fortunate enough to have crossed his path.
+He is indeed not only a talented artist and professor.
+Bob Rogan has also been a mentor and exceptional person to many who have been fortunate enough to have crossed his path.

 My husband was about 4 or 5 years old when Bob's wife Ann introduced him to family members at a family gathering in Iowa.

-Ann was the youngest sibling to my husband's maternal grandmother and my husband's mother was only about 7 years younger so they were almost raised as sisters.
+Ann was the youngest sibling of my husband's maternal grandmother.
+My husband's mother was only about seven years younger, so they were raised like sisters.
 Thus the relationship was close.

 Academic Experience and Education History

-He received his Bachelor of Art degree from Washburn University in 1948 and followed that with a Masters of Fine Art degree from the University of Iowa in 1950.
-In 1964 Robert Rogan attained his Doctorate degree in Education at the University of Kansas.
+He received his Bachelor of Arts degree from Washburn University in 1948.
+He followed that with a Masters of Fine Arts degree from the University of Iowa in 1950.
+In 1964 Robert Rogan attained his Doctorate in Education at the University of Kansas.